 DON’T be vague when making a request.

 “Play something from the 80s” narrows it down, but it doesn’t tell me if you mean Rock, Dance Pop, Hip-Hop, or New Wave.
-At least give me that and/or an artist or band to work with.
+At least give me the genre and/or an artist or band to work with.

 DO make unusual requests.

 Often times, I can predict most of the requests I will get.
-Last year, every request card included “Turn Down For What”, this year it’s “Uptown Funk”.
+In 2014, it was “Turn Down For What”, 2015 it was “Uptown Funk”, 2016 it was “Can’t Stop The Feeling!”, 2017 it was “Despacito (Remix)”, 2018 it was “In My Feelings”… I think you get the point.
 However, I do like to throw a song out of left field into my mix, if I feel confident I can make it work.
 The reward is well worth the risk.

-This past weekend, by request I played “I Want It That Way” by the Backstreet Boys.
-It crushed the dance floor and inspired an 90s set of boy bands, Will Smith records, and 90s hip-hop.
+At a recent wedding, I played “I Want It That Way” by the Backstreet Boys by request.
+It wasn’t on my radar at the moment, but it crushed the dance floor and inspired me to mix a 90s set of boy bands, Will Smith records, and golden era hip-hop jams.
 One unusual request was very beneficial to me and allowed me to take the musical journey on a detour.

 Plus, I don’t like to be the DJ that is going to play “We Are Family” and “Celebration” – mixed together – for the billionth time in a row.
 Some weddings require that mix, others do not.
 Most of my wedding performance fall under the latter.